Joe Mixon Super Bowl Player Prop Bets | Cincinnati vs. Los Angeles 2/13/2022

 Season Stats

-- He also averages 18.5 receiving yards per game, grabbing 42 passes for 314 yards and three touchdowns.
+- He also averages 18.5 receiving yards per game, catching 42 passes for 314 yards and three touchdowns.

 - He has handled 292, or 67.0%, of his team's 436 rushing attempts this season.